 Instructions

-- Fill a medium size bowl with hot water.
-Dip each rice paper sheet in the water for about 20 seconds until it begins to soften.
+- Fill a large shallow bowl or pie dish with warm water.
+Dip one rice paper sheet into the water for about 20 seconds, until just softened but still pliable.
+Lay it flat on a clean board.

 - Fry pan option: Once all filling is used, wipe down the fry pan.
 Return it to the stove and add 1 tbsp vegetable oil.
 Once the oil is hot, place the dumplings into the pan 3-4 at a time, being careful that they don’t touch (otherwise they will stick together).
 Fry on each side for 2-3 minutes or until rice paper bubbles and turns crispy, with light golden highlights.
 Repeat until all dumplings have been fried, adding extra vegetable oil for frying if needed.

-- Serve immediately with soy sauce on the side.
-Garnish with a sprinkle of sesame seeds, extra coriander leaves.
+- Serve immediately with soy sauce for dipping.
+Garnish with sesame seeds and extra cilantro if desired.

 Leave a Reply